ibmtjbot/tjbot/recipes/conversation_watsonxai/README.md

 ## Customize

 Try updating the [parameters](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/fm-model-parameters.html?context=wx&audience=wdp) in your `tjbot.toml` file to experiment with different configurations.

-An **attention word** is used so TJBot knows you are talking to it.
-The default attention word is 'Watson', but you can change it in `config.js` by changing `robotName`:

-    export default {
-        robotName: 'Watson', // set this to the name you wish to use to address your tjbot!
-        endpoint: '', // add your endoing from the Watson Machine Learning documentation
-        project_id: '', // add your watsonx project ID here
-        model_id: 'ibm/granite-13b-chat',
-        version: '2023-05-29',
-        parameters: {
-            decoding_method: 'greedy',
-            max_new_tokens: 20,
-            min_new_tokens: 0,
-            stop_sequences: [],
-            repetition_penalty: 1
-        }
-    };

 ## Troubleshoot
 If you are having difficulties in making this recipe work, please see the [troubleshooting guide](../../TROUBLESHOOTING.md).